 It is healthy for you and your brain to create a bedtime ritual, such as reading right before bed, as it sends signals to your body telling you it is time to wind down and go to sleep.

-Reading an actual book rather than an e-book on the screen helps you relax way more efficiently, allowing you to fall asleep far quicker.
-On the other hand, screens like phones, tablets and or e-readers and tablets will keep you awake a lot longer as your screen robs you of serotonin which is need for adequate sleep and mood regulation.
+On the other hand, screens like phones, tablets and or e-readers and tablets will keep you awake a lot longer as your screen robs you of serotonin which is needed for adequate sleep and mood regulation.

-If you can, the best way to get the best sleep is to leave your phone turned off and out of your room and to read in low to candlelight 30 minutes before bed.
+The best way to get the best sleep is to leave your phone turned off and out of your room and read in low to candlelight 30 minutes before bed.